matehackers/mategame-sdk/README.md

 * Documentation on the API functions
 * Examples of how to program for the Mategame Hardware
-* A "simulator" for your games.
+* Mockvision: a "simulator" for your games.
     * It's actually a method of compiling Arduino sketches using the TVout, Controllers and other libraries as x86 applications
 * Makefiles and project files to help bootstrap your project
 * Hardware Peripherals specification and APIs